tinyuhui/UROP/two_populations_individual_population_based_comparison/README.md

 I generally expected population based simulators to have a downward bias compared to the true individual simulator (as it happened with 1-population simulators).

-This was the case with "two_populations_fixed_matrix_variable_N_pop_based.R" (reproduction first, migration second), as the algorithm followed the same structure of the 1-pop population based simulator (i.e. (1) non-stochastic recombination  (2) multinomial sampling  (3) calculating r^2 for generation).
+This was the case with "two_populations_fixed_matrix_variable_N_pop_based.R" (reproduction first, migration second), as the algorithm followed the same structure of the 1-pop population based simulator.
+(i.e. (1) non-stochastic recombination  (2) multinomial sampling  (3) calculating r^2 for generation).

 The very interesting result was with "two_populations_fixed_matrix_variable_N_pop_based_RIGHT_ORDER.R".
 Here the algorithm had a slightly more complex structure